KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 - 2017-11-15-an-example-of-all-possible-elements
 ---

-**TL;DR:** In the third part of these series, you will learn how to create infinite lists with the Android Paging Library.
+**TL;DR:** In the third part of these series, you will learn how to create infinite lists with the [Android Paging library](https://developer.android.com/topic/libraries/architecture/paging).
 You can find the final code developed throughout the article in this [GitHub repository](https://github.com/KingIdee/to-do-android-app-part-3).

 ## Prerequisites

-Since this is the third part of a series, it is recommended that you have completed [part 1](https://auth0.com/blog/android-tutorial-building-and-securing-your-first-app-part-1) and [part 2](https://auth0.com/blog/android-tutorial-building-and-securing-your-first-app-part-2) of the series, however, if you have not done so, you can still jump on this.
+Since this is the third part of a series, it is recommended that you have completed [part 1](https://auth0.com/blog/android-tutorial-building-and-securing-your-first-app-part-1) and [part 2](https://auth0.com/blog/android-tutorial-building-and-securing-your-first-app-part-2) of the series.
+However, if you have not done so, you can still jump on this.
 It is still expected that you possess some prior understanding of Android development.
 The prerequisites from the [first part](https://auth0.com/blog/android-tutorial-building-and-securing-your-first-app-part-1/#Prerequisites) still stand also.

 ## Introduction